brettohland/ampersandsoftworks.com/content/posts/formatstyle-deep-dive.md

 No more.
 According to Apple, the system is using these formatters under the hood and they're now handling the creation and cacheing of these objects for you.

+As an added bonus, Apple has added built-in support to the `Text` view in SwiftUI to fully support every `FormatStyle` detailed in this deep dive.

 <hr>

 [Download the Xcode Playground with all examples](https://github.com/brettohland/FormatStylesDeepDive/)